 The Beverly Hills Police Department provides two police officers for traffic control in the morning and after school.
 As students arrive on campus, playground assistants monitor the student drop-off and playground areas while one yard supervisor monitors the front quad area.
 During recess and lunch, playground supervisors monitor student activities on the playgrounds and the assistant principal circulates throughout the campus greeting students and monitoring transition periods.
 At the end of the day, students are directed towards the main exit; one playground assistant remains in the student pickup area and one classified staff member monitors the gate to ensure students depart in a safe and orderly manner.
-Kindergarten students remain in the kinder area until they are released to an authorized parent or guardian. Áfterschool day care is provided on campus by city and privately-owned agencies.
+Kindergarten students remain in the kinder area until they are released to an authorized parent or guardian.
+Afterschool day care is provided on campus by city and privately-owned agencies.

-To maintain a safe and secure campus, facilities are secured and locked between 8:30 a.m. and 2:30 p.m.
+To maintain a safe and secure campus, facilities are secured and locked between 7:30 a.m. and 8:00 p.m.
 The school's single entrance is locked and monitored by surveillance cameras.
 All staff members wear a district provided badge for identification purposes.
-Parents, volunteers, and visitors are greeted via intercom at the gate and allowed access upon verification of identity and purpose of visit.
-Once on campus, individuals are required to proceed to the office for check in and to obtain a visitor's badge.
+Parents, volunteers, and visitors are allowed on campus after checking in with security at the front gate.
+Once on campus, individuals are required to proceed to the office for check in and to obtain a visitor's badde.